w3c/wai-tutorials/source/navigation/structure.html.erb.md

 ## List of Links
 {:.newap}

 If a navigation consists of more than a few links, the links should be wrapped in a list element.
-This helps people using assistive technologies as those tools are able announce how long the list of links is.
+This helps assistive technologies to announce how many items are in the menu.

 ### Unordered list
 {:.ap}

-For websites where it doesn’t matter in which order users read through individual pages, an unordered list should be used.
+For websites where the order in which the user reads the pages doesn’t matter, an unordered list (`<ul>`) should be used.
 In the following example, the user is not required to read the home page before advancing to the shop or get information about the products.

 {::nomarkdown}
 <%= code_start('','HTML') %>